heremaps/xyz-documentation/docs/cli/basic-features.md

 - When accessing Property Search via the API, the URL-safe arguments are `=`, `!=`, `=gt=`, `=gte=`, `=lt=`, `=lte=`.

 !!! note
     Property Search is available in spaces with fewer than 15,000 features by default.
 For spaces larger than 15,000 features, a limited number will be indexed.
-To access more, you'll need an XYZ Pro license, [learn more about XYZ Pro features here](../xyz_pro).
+To access more, you'll need a Data Hub Pro license, [learn more about Data Hub Pro features here](../xyz_pro).

 ##### Property Filters